0xsequence/sequence-unreal/README.md

 Returns the receipt of a transaction by transaction hash. https://ethereum.org/en/developers/docs/apis/json-rpc/#eth_gettransactionreceipt
 @param FHash256 Hash, DATA, 32 Bytes - hash of a transaction
-@return Object - A transaction receipt object, or null when no receipt was found */ void TransactionReceipt(FHash256 Hash, TSuccessCallback<FTransactionReceipt> OnSuccess, FFailureCallback OnFailure);
+@return FTransactionReceipt, Object - A transaction receipt object, or null when no receipt was found */ void TransactionReceipt(FHash256 Hash, TSuccessCallback<FTransactionReceipt> OnSuccess, FFailureCallback OnFailure);